 - Learn about advanced settings, best practices, and troubleshooting tips for Supermetrics for Google Sheets.

-- Learn how to combine new results with old in Google Sheets.
+- Learn how to use the "Combine new results with old" setting in Google Sheets.